Badgerati/Pode/docs/Tutorials/Serverless/AzureFunctions.md

 Save-Module -Name Pode -Path ./Modules/ -Force
 ```

-With this, the Pode module will be automatically loaded by Azure for you Function.
+With this, the Pode module will be automatically loaded by Azure for your Functions.

 ## Usage